 Uber pays well but is very tough to negotiate with.
-They rarely raise base salary, and recruiters are notorious for refusing to negotiate at all.
-Even when you have a lot of leverage, recruiters will often push back on offer increases unless you play all your cards right.
+They rarely increase base salaries, and recruiters are notorious for refusing to negotiate at all.
+Even when you have a lot of leverage for your Uber offer negotiation, recruiters will often push back on offer increases unless you play all your cards right.

 Uber's performance bonuses are less consistent than companies like Facebook and Google.
 They are given as a $ value instead of a fixed % of base salary.
 Bonuses double with top performance ratings.

-Uber's pay ranges for each component differ based on where you live.
-When a fully remote position is offered (which is subject to an approval process and is fairly uncommon), we do see a reduced total compensation.
+Uber’s remote salary varies for each component based on where you live.
+When a fully remote position is offered (which is subject to an approval process and is fairly uncommon), we do see a reduced total comp.
 On a related note, Uber is transitioning to a hybrid, team hub model.
 Most employees are allowed to work from home up to two days a week.
 Additional flexibility is contingent on the team.

 Uber has a standard relocation package.
 It varies depending on seniority, distance traveled and the number of people relocating.
 For domestic relocation in the US, the package can go up to $15k.
 Certain circumstances may get you an extra $3-5k.

-Signing bonus is the most negotiable component at Uber.
+Uber’s sign on bonus is the most negotiable component.
 This is quite different from other companies where RSUs have the largest impact.
-For example, the upper limit for signing bonus of a 5b Senior Software Engineer is $100k split over two years.
-Signing bonus is followed by RSUs where there is some room to negotiate.
-Base salary is very hard to change.
+For example, signing bonuses for a 5b Senior Software Engineer range from $0 to $100k split over two years.
+Signing bonus is followed by RSUs where there is still some room to negotiate.
+Base salary is very hard to change because Uber salary bands are extremely narrow.

 This is extremely unlikely for software engineers below L6.
 We've negotiated a few above band offers due to a combination of very strong leverage and a well executed negotiation.
-In most cases, you have a better chance of pushing for a higher level (which may require more interviews) rather than asking for above band compensation.
+In most cases, you have a better chance of pushing for a higher level, particularly for Uber levels such as 5a -> 5b (although this may still require more interviews), rather than asking for above band Uber comp.

-They have a software system that calculates the first offer based on a set of inputs.
+They have a software system that calculates the first Uber offer package based on a set of inputs.
 After that, the hiring manager can have some influence over your compensation.
-When it comes to negotiating a better compensation package, having a good relationship with the hiring manager will hep.
+When it comes to negotiating a better Uber compensation package, having a good relationship with the hiring manager will help.

 Thanks to Wilson and the team at Moonchaser I got a ~$250K increase on my remote Facebook offer!
 I was initially worried I wouldn’t have much leverage because Facebook reached out to me, and I wasn’t interviewing anywhere else.
 Moonchaser introduced me to an Amazon L7 recruiter and helped me get that process started.
 I didn’t even end up needing to finish the Amazon interviews, since we were able to use some early compensation conversations to justify our numbers to Facebook.